kerondwarf55/notes/README.md

 # 2023-11-20
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you focus on the right things and don't get sidetracked.
 Planning ahead can help prevent last-minute panic and ensure you have enough time to complete each task.
 Finally, staying organized by using tools like task lists, calendars, or project management software can keep you from getting lost in the chaos of a large project.
 Remember, knowledge is power, so keep learning and growing in this ever-changing field.

+# 2023-11-21
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while acknowledging the ever-present potential for users to find unexpected ways to break or misuse it.
+It serves as a reminder to always consider the end-user in the development process and to continually strive for improvement in our programming practices.